FlowingCode/AppLayoutAddon/README.md

 ## Building and running demo

 - git clone repository
-- mvn clean install
+- mvn clean install jetty:run
-- cd demo
-- mvn jetty:run

 To see the demo, navigate to http://localhost:8080/